tiagosatur/ekko/README.md

 # Intro

-Ekko app list and bookmark Rick and Morty characters.
+Ekko app searches, list Rick and Morty characters and bookmark them in the browser.

 # Starting